 Then why should anybody scan a plain black-and-white QR Code on your promotions?

 You need to make your QR Code stand out.
 It should scream to your audience that this is a point-of-engagement.

 You can do this by making your QR Codes colorful and personalized to your brand.

 And you can do it only if your generator has advanced QR Code designing capabilities.

 If you will need to regularly design QR Codes, does your generator allow you to save designs as templates?

 5. Create the type of QR Code you need

-There are categories of QR Codes depending on what information you want to share.
+There are various categories of QR Codes depending on what information you want to share.
 Or what action you want your target audience to take.

 a.
 Webpage QR Code leads you to a website